Warranty Defaults

 Select Cash Code Search for warranty default codes by selecting a cash code from the drop down list.

-Select Location Search for warranty default codes by entering a branch location.
+Select Location Search for warranty default codes by entering a location.

 Select Pricing Level Search for warranty default codes by selecting a pricing level from the drop down list.

-The following fields appear on the Warranty Defaults screen:
+The fields on the Warranty Defaults screen are:

 Field Description